cruickshankjamie48-byte/Site-B-Custom-Models/README.md

 # Site B Custom Models
-texturepack is made of models frommany people all credits are in JSONfile for the model
+Texturepack is made of models from many people all credits are in JSON file for the model